danjwilko/Secure_notes/readme.md

 ## Disclaimer

-This project is a learning and portfolio project focused on backend engineering and security-oriented development.
-It is not intended for production use without additional deployment hardening and operational review.
+This project was built as a learning and portfolio project focused on backend engineering and security-oriented development.

+While deployed publicly for demonstration purposes, it has not undergone a formal security review and should not be considered suitable for storing sensitive real-world information.